PavelDobias2002/Pavla-Chrapava-Fotogalerie/README.md

 # Website Development - Portfolio

 ## Project Title and Summary
-This is my portfolio website used to show the world my work. <br>
+This is portfolio website for client who is a photographer <br>
-This project has been done as part of School project in my second year.

 <i>Praise the Omnnissiah</i>